 Wikipedia

-Deborah "Deb" Willet (1650–1678) was a young maid employed by Samuel Pepys (1633–1703), an English naval administrator and Member of Parliament.
+Deborah Willet (1650–1678) was a young maid employed by Samuel Pepys (1633–1703), an English naval administrator and Member of Parliament.
 She and Pepys, 17 years her senior, engaged in a liaison that was chronicled in his famous diary.
 When Pepys's diary first was published in the late 19th century, the more explicit parts describing the author's affair with Willet were not printed.
-They only appeared in the most recent version of the diary.[1]
+They were included in the 2002 edition of the diary.[1]

 Early life